 Not all landlords or homeowners associations will be happy about the idea of you using the unit as an investment property rather than a residence.
 So, you may face pushback from management, especially if you have rowdy guests who are loud or disturbing neighbors.
 That’s why it’s often best to be upfront about your business and move on to another building if the owners aren’t thrilled about the idea.

 Airbnb Arbitrage is a relatively low-risk investment strategy that allows you to earn passive income without purchasing a property.
-However, it does take careful planning and consistency to be successful.
+However, it does take careful planning and consistency to run a successful rental arbitrage business.
 So, make sure to do the proper research and understand the risks and obligations before investing in Airbnb arbitrage.